December 27, 2016 – January 7, 2017

 settlement, corporate liability, and environmental and labor standards,

 are conducted in English and meet in modern classrooms on campus.

-Students have library privileges and Internet access at the university.
+Students have library privileges and Internet access.

 Tours and Activities: Readings and lectures are supplemented with visits to several Argentine legal, business and political institutions.
 Additionally, local scholars and jurists lecture on selected aspects of Latin American business law.